k-oconnor/austin-crime/README.md

 ![](Austin_Crime_files/figure-markdown_strict/Variable%20Importance-1.png)

-## Sanity-Check: Confusion Matrix for the logit model…
+## Sanity-Check: ROC Curve for the baseline logit model…

 ![](Austin_Crime_files/figure-markdown_strict/Sanity-Check%20-%20Logit%20Performance-1.png)

+As we see, both the best and second best models generate more AUC.